keltia/dmarc-rs/README.md

 ## Columns

-The full XML grammar is available [here](https://tools.ietf.org/html/rfc7489#appendix-C)
+The full XML grammar is available [here](https://tools.ietf.org/html/rfc7489#appendix-C) and there is a local copy in the `doc/` directory in the source.

 The report has several columns: